Freedom of religion in Somalia: Somaliland

 The Somaliland constitution prohibits the formation of political parties based on a particular religious group, religious beliefs, or interpretation of religious doctrine.

-In Somaliland, religious schools and formal places of worship must obtain permission to operate from the Ministry of Religious Affairs.
+In the past, religious schools and formal places of worship were required to obtain perermission to operate from the Ministry of Religious Affairs.

 Puntland

-The constitution of Puntland declares Islam as the state religion, prohibits Muslims from converting to another religion, bars the propagation of any religion other than Islam, and require all laws to comply with the general principles of sharia.
+in 2017, the constitution of Puntland declares Islam as the state religion, prohibits Muslims from converting to another religion, bars the propagation of any religion other than Islam, and require all laws to comply with the general principles of sharia.
 The constitution prohibits any law or culture that contravenes Islam and prohibits demonstrations contrary to Islam.
 The constitution and other laws of Puntland do not define contravention of Islam.
 The Puntland constitution requires the president, but not other office holders, to be Muslim.
 In Puntland, religious schools and formal places of worship must obtain permission to operate from the Ministry of Justice and Religious Affairs.

-In June 2017, al-Shabaab fighters stormed an army base in Puntland, killing 70 persons and wounding dozens more. al-Shabaab said it attacked the base because of the presence of foreign soldiers and Puntland “apostates.”

-As of 2017, ISIS-affiliated fighters maintained a presence in the northern regions of Puntland.